junxit/us-congress-bills-113/bill.md

     - **(A)** interested Federal, State, or local governmental entities;
     - **(B)** private and nonprofit organizations; or
     - **(C)** any other interested individuals;
-  - **(5)** identify cost estimates for any Federal acquisition, development, interpretation, operation, and maintenance associated with the alternatives considered under paragraph (3); and
+  - **(5)** identify cost estimates for any Federal acquisition, development, interpretation, operation, and maintenance associated with the alternatives considered under paragraph (3);
   - **(6)** determine the effect of the designation of the Study Area as a unit of the National Park System on—
     - **(A)** existing commercial and recreational activities, including but not limited to hunting, fishing, recreational shooting, and on the authorization, construction, operation, maintenance or improvement of energy production and transmission infrastructure; and
     - **(B)** the effect of the authority of State and local governments to manage those activities; and